Green Bay priest Robert Cornell hobnobbed with rock stars, then befriended – and tangled with – powerful politicians from both sides.

 Missing out on the Ways and Means Committee, Cornell found himself instead on the Veterans Affairs Committee, where he fought hard for former members of the military, sometimes to the annoyance of other committee members.

 In one of his more controversial stances, Cornell cast an unpopular vote on raising the Congressional salary from $42,000 to $54,000 in 1977.
 The priest argued the increase was appropriate, considering members of Congress hadn’t received a cost of living adjustment since 1969.

 That was an ironic decision, considering Cornell lived very modestly in D.C., used public transportation to get around and donated much of his salary to the needy.

-One of his more controversial bipartisan forays occurred in 1977, when Cornell supported an amendment which set a subminimum wage for minors.
+One of his more controversial bipartisan forays occurred in 1977, when Cornell supported an amendment that set a subminimum wage for minors.
 Organized labor, which was a strong supporter of Cornell, opposed the amendment, and it was defeated by the narrowest of margins — after Speaker O’Neill cast a rare vote to break the tie.

 “C’est la vie or something!”
 Cornell wrote.

 The priest was uncomfortable with fundraisers in Washington D.C., where lobbyists were asked to give $100 each.
-Instead he said he preferred events back home where supporters gave $10 and $15 contributions.
+Instead, he said he preferred events back home where supporters gave $10 and $15 contributions.